H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 Within this architecture, GBIM serves as the system Ms. Jarvis uses to represent and update her “beliefs” about the world, with particular emphasis on the people, infrastructures, and communities of West Virginia.

+- Multi-agent orchestration:
+  - Multiple specialized services (LLMs, GIS services, RAG, analytics, ethical guards, constitutional modules) coordinated through an internal registry and routing layer.
+- Glassbox APIs:
+  - Public documentation and OpenAPI specifications for core endpoints (for example, `consciousness/status`, `consciousness/layers`, `gis/query`, `constitutional/principles`, `analytics`) so that external researchers can see how the system is structured and queried.
+- Constitutional and ethical guards:
+  - Immutable principles and policy guards that filter, block, or annotate outputs that would violate community-approved constraints or ethical boundaries.

+GBIM sits inside this architecture as the way Ms. Jarvis represents and updates her beliefs about the world, especially about West Virginia’s people, infrastructures, and communities.
 ### From messy maps to GBIM: a narrative motivation

 The motivation for GBIM arises from repeated encounters with structural failure in existing spatial and governance systems rather than from abstract theory alone.
 One illustrative case is the city of Elkins, where responsibility for addressing and 911 operations has historically been divided across municipal and county institutions.
 In such settings, misalignment between city records, county emergency databases, and statewide addressing efforts can make residents inside municipal boundaries unexpectedly difficult to locate in an emergency, because legacy CAD layers and map products do not accurately represent current conditions on the ground.